Edujugon/JobRunningChecker/readme.md

             //Your Code which will be run just after the searched job has finished }));
 ```
-> Remember 'TEXT-TO-SEARCH' can be the job class name or any other text that contain to the job.
+> Remember 'TEXT-TO-SEARCH' can be the fully qualified job class name or any other text that is contained by the job (property value,etc).

 Fire an event: